AriannaPamela/Flocking/README.md

 This repository contains a simple implementation of a flocking simulation based on the double integrator model.
 In particular, in this simulation each agent follows two types of behaviors:

-Formation: the agents want to arrange themselves according to a previously defined desired configuration.
+1. **Formation**: the agents want to arrange themselves according to a previously defined desired configuration.
-Speed consensus: the agents want to all line up at a single group speed.
+2. **Speed consensus**: the agents want to all line up at a single group speed.

-In this simulation there are seven agents that must arrange themselves in a hexagon with a seventh central node respecting a set of 30 constraints useful for defining the desired rigid formation.The configuration is summarized in the following figure:
+In this simulation there are seven agents that must arrange themselves in a hexagon with a seventh central node, respecting a set of 30 constraints useful for defining the desired rigid formation.The configuration is summarized in the following figure:

                    0..............1
                   . .           .  .